---

 :::{.callout-tip}

-## Think About It
+## Think about it

 You build a model that predicts which students will fail a course, and the university uses it to assign tutoring resources.
 Is this a Weapon of Math Destruction?
 Check the three properties: is the outcome measurable?
 Could the prediction harm students (e.g., through stigma or self-fulfilling expectations)?
 Does it create a feedback loop?
 What design choices would make this a virtuous intervention rather than a vicious cycle?